Rawrqs/Rawrqs.github.io/_posts/2015-03-01-machine-learning.md

 I have decided to do two approaches:

-* First - to fit a model for every participant with a dependend variable name using all possible information to learn the model
+* First - to fit a model for every participant with a dependent variable name using all possible information to learn the model
-* Secound - to fit a model for every participant separately, which would catch thier specific characteristics of human body
+* Secound - to fit a model for every participant separately, which would catch their specific characteristics of human body

 Later on I will use the only First model, but I will also shortly compare results from both approaches.